How Many Bell Peppers Per One Plant Produce? Maximizing Yield Output

 Bell pepper plants in greenhouses have a longer growing season than bell pepper plants started outside.
 They are pruned and trained up twines and regularly grown with two main stems that will reach over 10 feet tall.
 These bell pepper plants are producing around 12 bell peppers per plant.

 The main cause of poor bell pepper yields is a lack of growing time.
-A bell pepper plant started outside with only 3–4 months to grow and produce fruit is likely to only grow to about 1.5’x1.5′ and produce only a couple of bell peppers.
+A bell pepper plant started outside with only 3–4 months to grow and produce fruit will likely only reach about 1.5’x1.5′ and produce only a couple of bell peppers.

 How to Grow Bigger Bell Pepper Plants for More Bell Peppers

 The best way to avoid having a small bell pepper plant is to start as indoor plants from seeds.
 Give the plants an extra 4–12 weeks for vegetative growth.
-By doing this, the bell pepper plant should be able to reach the size of 2.5’x 2.5′.
+By doing this, the bell pepper plant should be able to reach a size of 2.5 x 2.5′.
 The plant should produce 5–10 good-sized bell peppers in a season.

 After transplanting the bell pepper plants outside, watch the plant carefully for flowering.
-If the plant produces any flowers within 4 weeks after transplanting outside, pick the flowers off.
+If the plant produces any flowers within 4 weeks after transplanting outside, pick the flowers off to enhance the overall number of peppers the plant can produce.
 This is to make sure that the plant stays in a vegetative growth state.
 If it starts to flower after four weeks, let it be.

 bell pepper plant was overwintered